lucia-auth/lucia/documentation/content/main/start-here/introduction.md

 ## Runtime support

-While Lucia does not rely on any native Node.js module, it does require the [`Crypto` web API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
+While Lucia does not rely on any native Node.js module, it does require the global [`Crypto` web API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
 It can be used without any configuration in the following runtimes:

 - Node.js v19 or later (see below)
 - Deno v1.18 or later